 The Internet Association supports the announcement by NTIA to fully transition oversight authority over a set of technical functions to the multistakeholder community, provided certain specified principles are met.
 Along with these principles came a clear statement from NTIA that contractual authority would not be transitioned if the proposed plan places governments or intergovernmental bodies in that role.
 To do so will mean that the entire community, working in conjunction with ICANN, will need to focus on improving existing accountability and transparency mechanisms to ensure the continued protection of these technical functions as well as the continued evolution of the multistakeholder model.
 Meeting these criteria is essential to ensuring the continued success of the global Internet.
+For these reasons we encourage you to allow this process to continue toward a successful conclusion.

 The Internet community will be vigilant in pursuit of these principles, and we believe Congress should as well.
-We appreciate your interest in this issue, and the leadership you have shown in ensuring that the process that NTIA has started reaches a successful conclusion.
-As vital Internet stakeholders, we look forward to working with you to achieve that outcome.

 Thank you again for your consideration of our concerns on this issue.